Turistas: Conception

 The screenplay for Turistas was written by Michael Arlen Ross.
-Director John Stockwell, who had previously directed Blue Crush (2002) and Into the Blue (2005), was inspired to direct the film upon reading the screenplay after returning from Peru: "I had been robbed by a group of 13-year-old, glue-sniffing kids and gotten shot at.
+John Stockwell, who had previously directed Blue Crush (2002) and Into the Blue (2005), was inspired to direct the film upon reading the screenplay after returning from Peru: "I had been robbed by a group of 13-year-old, glue-sniffing kids and gotten shot at.
 I went to the cops, and they basically told us, 'If you give us $300, we'll let you kill these kids.'
 And I thought, if that kind of [stuff] is possible....
 I came home and read the script and it resonated."
 On the violence depicted in the screenplay, Stockwell added: "I wasn't really getting into a race to see who can make people squirm.
 I was just really interested in taking people into a world and situation that they could, maybe, see themselves also being in and wondering how they would react.
 It also, honestly, just taps into America's fears of traveling abroad.
 How we're perceived outside of our borders today."

 Casting

-Olivia Wilde was cast in the role of Bea after auditioning, while Beau Garrett was offered an audition by director Stockwell, with whom she had worked in the past.
+Olivia Wilde was cast in the role of Bea after auditioning, while Beau Garrett was offered an audition by Stockwell, with whom she had worked in the past.